W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 (9–10) The ego is aware of a power greater than itself, to which it owes its existence, and this power is the Son’s mind that has chosen — through what *I have termed* the decision maker — to believe in the ego’s thought system.
 The ego knows that at any moment the Son can withdraw its belief in it, and then it, and the thought system of separation that it represents will inevitably disappear.
 And this is the threat experienced by the ego. c/f [T-7.VII.4:6](/text/7-the-gifts-of-the-kingdom/vii-the-totality-of-the-kingdom/#p4), [5:1–2](/text/7-the-gifts-of-the-kingdom/vii-the-totality-of-the-kingdom/#5), [6:2–3](/text/7-the-gifts-of-the-kingdom/vii-the-totality-of-the-kingdom/#6) (Wapnick, AAC, p.33–34)

 (italics mine.
-Note that ‘decision maker’ does not appear in the text (once in the manual, and in a different context).
+Note that “decision maker’ does not appear in the text (once in the manual, and in a different context).
 See AAC. p.30 for Wapnick’s justification for using this term. –Ed.)
 :::
 {% endif %}